 Not all experts agree that games can fulfil these kinds of roles, however.
-W. K. Kellogg, Associate Professor at the University of Michigan School of Information and author of Geek Heresy: Rescuing Social Change from the Cult of Technology, is firmly of the belief that serious games cannot change the world.
+Kentaro Toyama, W. K. Kellogg Associate Professor at the University of Michigan School of Information and author of Geek Heresy: Rescuing Social Change from the Cult of Technology, is firmly of the belief that serious games cannot change the world.
 “It is, in fact, absurd to imagine that games will solve world problems, and there are two big reasons why,” he says.

-The first, according to Kellogg, is that most difficult world problems are not intellectual challenges, but rather are social, political, economic, or cultural challenges.
+The first, according to Toyama, is that most difficult world problems are not intellectual challenges, but rather are social, political, economic, or cultural challenges.
 “And games are decidedly impotent when it comes to changing social, political, economic, and cultural values en masse,” he says, adding that cleverly designed games can certainly be used to solve difficult intellectual challenges.

-Kellogg cites the Foldit from the University of Washington, in which online players helped determine the crystal structure of an AIDS-related monkey virus in just 10 days.
+Toyama cites the Foldit from the University of Washington, in which online players helped determine the crystal structure of an AIDS-related monkey virus in just 10 days.
 “This was a problem that had been unsolved until then for 15 years by the medical research community.
 Kudos to gamers and gamification,” he says.

 Lee also points to the University of Washington’s Foldit citizen science game as an example of a successful serious game, but for different reasons.
 He says that Foldit demonstrated the power of games as a way to crowdsource results, with gamers outperforming the most sophisticated computational algorithms both in modelling extant proteins – and designing new ones.